Epiphone vs Squier by Fender

 In my opinion, the Squier Standard Strat is better compared to a guitar like the Epiphone LP-100, which is a stripped-down version of the Epi Les Paul Standard.
-Both guitars are in a similar price range, and both feature similar quality.
+Both guitars are in a similar price range, and they both feature similar quality.

-So, let's check them out!
+So, let's check them all out!

 Epiphone LP-100 Les Paul

-Like the Epiphone Les Paul Standard, the Epiphone LP-100 features a single cutaway design, mahogany body and neck, a pair of humbucking pickups, a three-way pickup selector switch and two each of volume and tone knobs.
+Like the Epiphone Les Paul Standard, the Epiphone LP-100 features a single-cutaway design, mahogany body and neck, a pair of humbucking pickups, a three-way pickup selector switch and two each of volume and tone knobs.
 It has everything you need to call it a real Les Paul, even down to the Cherryburst top.

 The pickups and electronics aren't of the same high quality of the Epiphone LP Standard, but they're very good for the price range.
-All in all, it's a good guitar for what it is, and if you are a beginner it's a solid option.
+All in all, it's a good guitar for what it is, and if you are a beginner, it's a solid option.

 Squier Standard Strat

+Squier is a brand often overlooked, and that's unfortunate because they make some excellent gear.
 The Standard Squier Strat offers an Agathis body with a maple beck and rosewood fingerboard.
 While this is also a great choice for beginning guitarists, the tonewoods chosen here will bring a brighter, twangier sound that you'll get out of the LP-100.